Vining Lab at Penn Dental Medicine

 PhD Student

-John is a first-year PhD student in Materials Science and Engineering.
+John is a third-year PhD student in Materials Science and Engineering.
 He earned his B.S. in the same field with a minor in Bioengineering from the University of Illinois at Urbana-Champaign.
 His research focuses on hydrogel mechanics and the mechanical regulation of immune cells.

 Shuchen Zhang